ErpNetDocs/info/information/try-our-system.md

 ## Can I Try Your Newly Released Solutions?

-You don't have to wait for a whole new system version to be released to try our new solutions.
+You don't have to wait for the new system version to be released to try our new solutions.
 Our brand-new features, functionalities, and modules can be tried just as they are released in our database for testing purposes, called TestDB.

+> [!Warning]
+>
+> In addition to well established and fully functional system features, functionalities, and modules, TestDB offers access to new ones **that are still in developmental, testing, or other stage of the design process**.
+>
+> Such components of the system are unfinished.
+> It is normal for them to generate warning and error messages, crash without any prior signs, or even completely fail to work.
+> This behaviour is normal for all software products in development and should be expected.
+>
+> If you wish to test the stable part of the system, please refer to the previous section of this article describing access to DemoDB.

 TestDB can be accessed in a similar manner at the following URL address:

 > @@name for desktop:
+>
 > **[https://testdb.my.erp.net](https://testdb.my.erp.net)**

+The desktop client will be available for download according to your type of system.
+After installing and startup, the desktop client will ask you to sign in with the database URL, which in this case is https://testdb.my.erp.net, and your credentials.

+> To try @@name on the web, visit:
 >
-> The desktop client will be available for download according to your type of system.
-> After installing and startup, the desktop client will ask you to sign in with the database URL, which in this case is https://testdb.my.erp.net, and your credentials.

-> @@name on the web
->
-> To try the web client, just add "/cl" (without the quotes) at the end of the URL in your browser:
 > **[https://testdb.my.erp.net/cl](https://testdb.my.erp.net/cl)**

->
+Just add "/cl" (without the quotes) at the end of the URL in your browser.
+This will directly open the web client.
-> A sign-in screen will be opened asking for your credentials.
+A sign-in screen will be opened asking for your credentials.

 > [!TIP]
 >
-> Use the following sign-in details when accessing TestDB
+> Use the following sign-in details when accessing TestDB:
 >
 > User: admin
 >